PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

    - Standardized color usage across the application
    - Removed direct color references in favor of AppColors
    - Added common colors like black, white, and grey as MaterialColors
+8. Restructured project organization:
+   - Moved sizes directory out of styles to be at the same level as other directories in core
+   - Updated imports in styles.dart to reference the new location
+   - Maintained all existing functionality with a cleaner hierarchy

 ## Current Tasks
 1. Complete the onboarding feature implementation